Junzkill/Stock-Portfolio-Analysis/README.md

 ## Overview

-The Stock Portfolio Analysis project utilizes Python to retrieve historical stock price data using the `yfinance` library.
+This project is to solely to demostrate my Python skills.
+I have used Python to retrieve historical stock price data using the `yfinance` library.
 It then calculates various portfolio metrics, including cumulative returns, volatility, sharpe ratio, and maximum drawdown.
 Finally, it presents the results through console output and generates a line plot to visualize the portfolio's value over time.

 ## Getting Started